samboy/ChessDiagrams/README.md

 pages with these chess diagrams; all other browsers except IE (including Edge) support `color-adjust`.

+While on the subject of Internet Explorer, IE9 requires there to be a DOCTYPE header at the beginning of the HTML document for the chess diagrams to render correctly.
+Internet Explorer 11 (IE11), however, will correctly render the diagrams without needing the DOCTYPE header.

 # Using myfen

 The `myfen` parameter is useful when having a long chess game, such as the